rustsbi/rustsbi-qemu/README.md

-# QEMU support using RustSBI
+# QEMU support from RustSBI

+RustSBI is designed as a library to craft a bootable binary or ELF file.
+However, QEMU provides us a way to load ELF file and implement simple SBI directly, thus RustSBI provides a bootable ELF file for this platform.

+## Try it out!

 Compile and run with: